-The LIFEPAK 20e defibrillator/monitor operates on AC (line) power or its internal Lithium-ion battery.
+The LIFEPAK 20e defibrillator/monitor and the optional CodeManagement Module operate on AC (line) power or their internal Lithium-ion batteries.
 You can switch from battery to AC power or AC power to battery while the device is on and in use by plugging in or unplugging the AC power cord.